 Best Taurine Supplements for Longevity in 2026

 This content is for educational purposes only and is not medical advice.
 These statements have not been evaluated by the FDA.
+This product is not intended to diagnose, treat, cure, or prevent any disease.
 Always consult your healthcare provider before starting any supplement.

 Key Benefits of Taurine for Longevity

-Blood taurine levels decline approximately 80% between youth and old age across species — a consistent finding documented in the Singh 2023 Science paper — providing a strong mechanistic rationale for supplementation in aging adults that parallels the successful NAD+ depletion-repletion strategy
+Blood taurine levels decline approximately 80% between youth and old age across species — a consistent finding documented in the Singh 2023 Science paper — providing a strong mechanistic rationale for supplementation in aging adults that parallels the NAD+ depletion-repletion strategy

 In 12,000+ European adults, lower blood taurine correlated significantly with higher BMI, hypertension, elevated fasting glucose, higher inflammatory markers, and lower bone mineral density — a comprehensive aging-biomarker signature that suggests taurine status is a relevant variable in biological aging rate